jasonmm/compojure-wiki/Destructuring-Syntax.md

   (str "Foo = " foo))
 ```

+## Compojure-specific Destructuring

-But this is quite verbose, so Compojure has a more specialised form of destructuring.
+Since regular destructuring can be quite verbose, Compojure offers a more specialised form of destructuring.
 If you supply a vector, Compojure will use this custom destructuring syntax.
 The above example can be written more concisely as:

 ```clojure
 (GET "/:foo" [foo]